-Michael A. Martino Robert E. Ivy George W. Dunbar, Jr. Dwight Winstead Christopher S. Henney, Ph.D., D.Sc.
+Michael A. Martino George W. Dunbar, Jr. Christopher S. Henney, Ph.D., D.Sc Robert E. Ivy Dwight Winstead

-- (2) To ratify the appointment of Ernst & Young LLP as independent auditors of the Company for the fiscal year ending December 31, 2001; and - (3) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+(2) To ratify the appointment of Ernst & Young LLP as independent auditors of the Company for the fiscal year ending December 31, 2002; and

+(3) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Only stockholders of record at the close of business on March 2, 2001 will be entitled to vote at the meeting or any adjournment or postponement thereof.
+Only stockholders of record at the close of business on March 1, 2002 are entitled to vote at the Annual Meeting or any adjournment or postponement thereof.